ihat/mapredus/README.md

 MapRedus uses Resque to handle the processes that it runs, and redis to keep a store for the values/data produced.

-Workers for a MapRedus process, are Resque workers.
+Workers for a MapRedus process are Resque workers.
 Refer to the Resque worker documentation to see how to load the necessary environment for your worker to be able to run mapreduce processs.
 An example is also located in the tests.

 ### Attaching a mapreduce process to a class
-Often times you'll want to define a mapreduce process that does operation on data within a class.
+You will often want to define a mapreduce process that does some operations on data within a class.
 Here is how this looks.
 There is also an example of this in the tests.
     class GetWordCount < MapRedus::Process
       def self.specification